doecode/dev-test-repo/SECURITY.md

 DOE OSTI will deal in good faith with end-users who discover, test and submit vulnerabilities or indicators of vulnerabilities in accordance with these guidelines.

 You, the security researcher, are responsible for reporting security vulnerabilities to OSTI using the guidelines below.
-Please use OWASP’s guidelines for responsible reporting of security issues.
+Please use <a href="https://cheatsheetseries.owasp.org/cheatsheets/Vulnerability_Disclosure_Cheat_Sheet.html">OWASP</a>’s guidelines for responsible reporting of security issues.

 When a vulnerability is found, we ask the following:
 * Please notify DOE OSTI of the vulnerability via email, doecode@osti.gov and include the word “SECURITY” in the subject line.